Prompting Language-Informed Distribution for Compositional Zero-Shot Learning: Abstract

 \section{Abstract}

 Compositional zero-shot learning (CZSL) task aims to recognize unseen compositional visual concepts, \eg, \texttt{sliced tomatoes}, where the model is learned only from the seen compositions, \eg, \texttt{sliced potatoes} and \texttt{red tomatoes}.
 Thanks to the prompt tuning on large pre-trained visual language models such as CLIP, recent literature shows impressively better CZSL performance than traditional vision-based methods.
 However, the key aspects that impact the generalization to unseen compositions, including the \emph{diversity} and \emph{informativeness} of class context, and the \emph{entanglement} between visual primitives, \ie, state and object, are not properly addressed in existing CLIP-based CZSL literature.
 In this paper, we propose a model by prompting the language-informed distribution, aka., $\mathbb{PLID}$, for the CZSL task.
-Specifically, the $\mathbb{PLID}$ leverages pre-trained large language models (LLM) to 1) formulate the language-informed class distributions which are diverse and informative, and 2) enhance the compositionality of the class embedding.
-Moreover, a visual-language primitive decomposition (VLPD) module and a stochastic logit mixup (SLM) strategy are proposed to dynamically fuse the decisions from the compositional and the primitive logit space.
-Orthogonal to the existing literature of soft, hard, or distributional prompts, our method advocates prompting the LLM-supported class distribution that leads to a better zero-shot generalization.
+Specifically, the $\mathbb{PLID}$ leverages pre-trained large language models (LLM) to (\textit{i}) formulate the language-informed class distributions which are diverse and informative, and (\textit{ii}) enhance the compositionality of the class embedding.
+Moreover, a visual-language primitive decomposition (VLPD) module is proposed to dynamically fuse the classification decisions from the compositional and the primitive space.
+Orthogonal to the existing literature of soft, hard, or distributional prompts, our method advocates prompting the LLM-supported class distributions, leading to a better zero-shot generalization.
 Experimental results on MIT-States, UT-Zappos, and C-GQA datasets show the superior performance of the $\mathbb{PLID}$ to the prior arts.
+Our code and models are released: \url{https://github.com/Cogito2012/PLID}. \keywords{Compositional Zero-shot Learning \and CLIP \and LLM}